The following blog has been written by Imran Mia, Head of Center of Excellence at Nakisa Inc.

 To sustainably comply, and report according to the complex new lease accounting standards, it’s crucial for accountants to establish as much automation as possible.
 Not only does Nakisa natively integrate with SAP, but it also connects to Oracle through the Nakisa Cloud Connector.
 Furthermore, in one of the more recent versions of Nakisa Lease Administration, we released several API Connectors to extend the reach and extensibility of our solution.

 6. Reporting or disclosure requirements

-When building Nakisa Lease Administration, we placed a heavy emphasis on supporting quantitative disclosure reports.
-The system can generate the full set of quantitative disclosure reports as required by IFRS 16 & ASC 842 and ensures that the currency translation for these reports are done in accordance with IAS 21 & ASC 830 respectively.
+When building Nakisa Lease Administration software, we placed a heavy emphasis on supporting quantitative disclosure reports.
+The system can generate the full set of quantitative disclosure reports as required by IFRS 16 and ASC 842 and ensures that the currency translation for these reports is done in accordance with IAS 21 and ASC 830 respectively.

 The PwC report on lease accounting claims that a great majority of companies (51%) are seeking to benefit from lease portfolio visibility, while smaller percentages of companies are seeking to benefit from process optimization surrounding the leases and from cost savings through better decisions around leases.

-If you’re interested to learn more, I would invite you to join an upcoming webinar with the author of the PwC study we have referenced, in addition to experts from Nestle and Bayer discussing the same topics in this blog (those that read this in the future are of course invited to view the recording).
+If you’re interested in learning more, I would invite you to join an upcoming webinar with the author of the PwC study we have referenced, in addition to experts from Nestle and Bayer discussing the same topics in this blog (those who read this in the future are of course invited to view the recording).

 I would also invite you to visit this page if you are interested in learning more about the product itself.